jeffa777/Train-Activity/README.md

 # Train-Activity

-Try entering a the train info in the boxes and submit, it will calculate how many minutes away your train is from arriving.
+Enter train info in the given boxes and submit, it will calculate how many minutes away your train is from arriving.
+It will also save it, so the next time you log in, it will still be there.

+## Technologies used:
+- HTML
+- CSS
+- JavaScript
+- Firebase DB